AdobeDocs/audience-manager.pt-BR/help/using/faq/faq-profile-merge.md

 **O que é um gráfico de dispositivos externo?**

 An external device graph is any device graph in [!DNL Audience Manager] that has not been created exclusively from your own cross-device data sources.
-For example, when you create a [Profile Merge Rule](../features/profile-merge-rules/merge-rules-start.md) and choose the [!UICONTROL Co-op Device Graph] or third-party device graph options, you&#39;re working with an external device graph.
+For example, when you create a [Profile Merge Rule](../features/profile-merge-rules/merge-rules-start.md) and choose the [!UICONTROL Co-op Device Graph] or third-party device graph options, you're working with an external device graph.
 See [Device Options](../features/profile-merge-rules/merge-rule-definitions.md#device-options).

 <br>